chemouna/AlgorithmsCatalog/README.md

 * The Algorithm: Loop through the digits from low to high order.
 For each, use a stable sort to sort the elements according to the current digit, ignoring the other digits.

-* Loop Invariant: After sorting with respect to (wrt) the first i low-order digits, the elements are sorted wrt the value formed from these i digits.
+* Loop Invariant: After sorting with respect to  the first i low-order digits, the elements are sorted with respect to the value formed from these i digits.
+  (Stable sorting allows us to maintain this invariant)

 #### Flash Sort